eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/cloud-computing-sw-dev.md

 	- ***Experience in multi-year transformation initiatives and playing a critical role***
 	- ***Experience in the visualization of large, sophisticated graph structures***
 	- Experience working on open-source projects
-	- Requires a minimum of 15 years of related experience with a technical bachelor’s degree; or 12 years and a technical Master’s degree; or a PhD with 8 years’ experience; or equivalent experience.
+	- Requires a minimum of 15 years of related experience with a technical bachelor's degree; or 12 years and a technical Master's degree; or a PhD with 8 years' experience; or equivalent experience.
 + Experience with queueing and streaming systems like Kafka, RabbitMQ, etc
 + Production experience with AWS tools including at least some of the following: EC2, S3, Kinesis, CloudFormation, Redshift
 + skill set: